nanoMLMS/snowWiki/docs/install.md

 ```
 from the pysnow folder.

-Requirments for pYSNOW are [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/), which are automatically installed with pySNOW, addiotional optional dependencies are:
+Requirments for pYSNOW are [NumPy](https://numpy.org/) and [SciPy](https://scipy.org/), which are automatically installed with pySNOW, additional optional dependencies are:

 - [tqdm](https://tqdm.github.io/) for progress bars to check progress of long computations